wmde/DeepCat-Gadget/README.md

 ### Testing

-The current official release of the gadget can be found here
+The current official release of the gadget can be found on wikipedia.org
 ```
 importScript( 'User:Christoph Fischer (WMDE)/Gadgets/DeepCat.js' );
 importStylesheet(  'User:Christoph Fischer (WMDE)/Gadgets/DeepCat.css' );